SEO Title

 “The sort of people who can afford to buy something like a Global come to our show dressed less formally, including families from the Middle East,” Bretzel commented.
 He predicted that Aero Friedrichshafen will continue to draw serious buyers right through to the final day on Saturday.
 Even before the gates opened, it saw around a 50% increase in pre-show visitor registrations.

-While the scrapping of the EBACE show might be viewed as a boost for Aero Friedrichafen, the Fairnamic team take no pleasure in the demise of the Geneva-based event.
-“I have had to postpone and cancel shows due to reasons like Covid; these are very hard decisions and it really hurts me,” Bretzel reflected.
+While the scrapping of the EBACE show might be viewed as a boost for Aero Friedrichshafen, the Fairnamic team takes no pleasure in the demise of the Geneva-based event.
+“I have had to postpone and cancel shows due to reasons like Covid; these are very hard decisions, and it really hurts me,” Bretzel reflected.

 That said, there appears to be some prospect for future collaboration with EBACE’s organizer, the European Business Aviation Association.
-“We already work with different organiztions and groups and our door is wide open for discussion on future ideas.
+“We already work with different organizations and groups, and our door is wide open for discussion on future ideas.
 The role of EBAA is crucial,” Bretzel concluded.

 Expert Opinion